 We know that there’s a strong relationship between nutrition, health and food access.
 That's why we continue to conduct research on how these topics intersect — and how we can use that knowledge to better serve people facing hunger.

-According to a study by the Feeding America network, 40 million people live in households with concern about affording sufficient food.
+According to a study by the Feeding America network, 40 million people live in households with concerns about affording sufficient food.
 In our 2018 Hunger in America study, the people we serve told us about the many ways they stretch their food budget or work to supplement it.